Please note I work with adults from 18 onwards, I do not provide couples counselling. I am not available for evening or weekend sessions.

 Meaningful relationships can be so rewarding; they can be the very reason we find contentment in our lives.
 When our relationships are difficult, strained, broken or imbalanced it can have a knock-on effect in all areas of our existence.
 Therapy can give you the space to flesh out your personal and/or professional relationships with a view to understanding your role in the relationships you have and what elements of this role serve you or hinder you.
 Our work together will also encompass what your needs in your relationships are and how you communicate to get these needs met.

-Our sexuality is a fundamental part of who we are.
-When the way you choose to live your sexual life causes unease within you or those closest to you therapy can provide you with a non-judgemental space to explore the adult inside you, free from disapproval and expectations.
-Hearing this adult speak freely can give you the resources you need to figure out and be true to who you are, sexually and beyond.
+When the way you choose to live your romantic and sexual life or how you identify your gender causes unease within you or those closest to you therapy can provide you with a non-judgemental space to explore the adult inside you, free from pressure and expectations.
+Hearing this adult speak openly can give you the resources you need to figure out and be true to who you are, in all areas of your ‘one wild and precious life’ (Mary Oliver).

 In my work with suicidal clients I have witnessed the deep level of pain a person has to be experiencing to consider ending their life.
 When I am working with a client who is self-harming or having suicidal thoughts my first priority is ensuring their safety.
 Through the relationship I build with clients who are at risk I aim to give them a reliable, supportive, regular place where they can come weekly and feel connected to another human being and following on from that to re-connect with the world.
 I am happy to work alongside your GP and/or Psychiatrist to ensure you have access to a community-based support network that keeps you safe and helps to alleviate feelings of isolation.
 This in no way compromises the confidentiality of our sessions.